JujuAdams/Bento/docs/0.1/BentoSpeak-Layouts-And-Methods.md

 Bento's UI elements, in addition to getter / setter variables and events, also have explicit methods calls that you can use.
 These methods vary from very useful and useful, such as `.Destroy()`, to obscure, such as `ButtonStateSet()`.
 Some UI templates also have methods and when customising your own UI elements you'll likely want to add your own.

 Of particular note, however, are the "layout methods".
-These methods override the `eventLayout` and `eventLayoutCheck` events and set up common layout behaviours.
+These methods override `eventLayout` and set up common layout behaviours.
 You'll find yourself using these a lot in production as a way to simplify setting up menus and inventories etc.  Here's an example:

 ```
 build BentoBox {